my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 - *Mange mener at …* → Many believe that …
 - *Noen hevder at …, mens andre mener at …* → Some argue that …, while others think that …
 - *Etter min mening bør vi …* → In my opinion, we should …
+- *I min øyne* er det viktig å … → In my eyes, it is important to …
 - *Jeg vil i denne teksten diskutere både fordeler og ulemper, og til slutt komme med min egen mening.* → I will discuss both pros and cons, and end with my own opinion.
 - *Jeg har lest at …* → I have read that …
 - *Undersøkelser viser at …* → Studies show that …